 - Keep high up windows and balconies out of bounds for your blind cat to prevent accidental falls

-- Decreased or absent menace reflex, a test in which the veterinarian rapidly approaches the eye with his or fingers to see if the cat blinks
+- Decreased or absent menace reflex, a test in which the veterinarian rapidly approaches the eye with his or her fingers to see if the cat blinks

 - If you do move house, confine the cat to one room initially, and then gradually introduce it to the rest of the house

 How to care for a blind cat